bentyeh/anneslab/README.md

 ## Methods <a name="methods"></a>

 ### Boolean filtering
 Find the intersection across all datasets of targets that are inhibited by OTSSP167 but not by a less toxic compound, such as CC-401 [Celgene], HTH-01-091 [[Huang]](#ref), or STF-1285 [Annes].
+A target is labeled "inhibited" or "not inhibited" based on various threshold parameters.

 ### Rank ordering
 Within each dataset, rank each target by the difference in inhibition between OTSSP167 and a less toxic drug; normalize by the number of targets in the dataset.
 For each target, sum the rank across all datasets.
 Lower rank values indicate more differentially inhibited by OTSSP167 than the less toxic compounds.